Old Lyme's Liam Corrigan advances to final in men's four at Paris Olympics

 In the first heat of the men's pair, Westport's Oliver Bub and Billy Bender finished fifth.

 “We had some stiff competition, but you know, it's the Olympics, so every boat is going to be fast, so we approached it to race it.
-It wasn't our best piece, but luckily we have another shot tomorrow," Bub said.
+It wasn't our best piece, but luckily we have another shot tomorrow," Bub said to US Rowing.

 Bub and Bender will race in Monday's repechage for another chance to move on to the semifinals.